BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees

 \section{Introduction}

-Behavior Trees are a framework for describing the execution of a task that originated in computer games as a method of controlling Non-Player Characters (NPCs), but have since expanded into the domain of robotics \cite{colledanchise_ogren_2018_btree} \cite{ogren_2020_convergence_btree}.
+Behavior Trees are a framework for describing the execution of a task that originated in computer games as a method of controlling Non-Player Characters (NPCs), but have since expanded into the domain of robotics \CiteAsRef{colledanchise2018book,ogren2020IEEE_Robotics_and_Automation_Letters}.
 Behavior Trees are split into composite nodes that control the flow through the tree and leaf nodes which execute actions.
-Behavior Trees have a variety of strengths: they facilitate code re-use (nodes and sub-trees can easily be attached), their modular nature makes reasoning about them easier, and changing one region of a tree doesn't affect how other regions function \cite{biggar_zamani_2020_framework}.
+Behavior Trees have a variety of strengths: they facilitate code re-use (nodes and sub-trees can easily be attached), their modular nature makes reasoning about them easier, and changing one region of a tree doesn't affect how other regions function \CiteAsRef{biggar2020IEEE_Robotics_and_Automation_Letters}.
 However, at present, tools to verify the correctness of a Behavior Tree are scarce.
-Therefore, we present BehaVerify, a tool for converting a py\_tree into a .smv file which can be verified using nuXmv \cite{nuXmv}.
+Therefore, we present BehaVerify, a tool for converting a PyTree into a .smv file which can be verified using nuXmv \CiteAsRef{nuXmv}.

 \paragraph{Contributions.} We present BehaVerify, a tool that enables verification with Linear Temporal Logic (LTL) model checking that improves upon BTCompiler, the only previously existing tool for such a task, in terms of run time and in ease of use with respect to Blackboard variables.
 Specifically, we present an automatic method to perform the translation and encoding of behavior trees to nuXmv models, a description of this method in a publicly available software tool, a characterization of the verification performance of these different encodings and how they compare to the models created by BTCompiler, and apply the tool to verify key LTL specifications of a challenging robotics case study for an underwater robot used as a controller in an ongoing DARPA project.
 However, we first define what Behavior Trees are.